isabelc/EDD-Related-Downloads/README.md

 **Setting 3: Custom Related Downloads Title:**

 By default, the related items are headed by, "You May Also Like".
 You have the option to enter a custom title.

+**Setting 4: Disable Related Downloads From Being Added to Content:**

+You have the option to stop related downloads from being automatically inserted on the bottom of the single download's content.
+This is useful if you are using the sidebar widget instead.

 For more info, go to [EDD Related Downloads](http://isabelcastillo.com/edd-related-downloads-plugin/)